 At the beginning of each academic year newly recruited teaching staff are required to participate in an induction program.
 The program provides new members with the information about the BU-SFL's organizational units and their operational systems.
-New teachers are also required to attend the in-service training program implemented throughout the academic year- it should be noted here that attending sessions of this program depends on their teaching schedule.
+New teachers are also required to attend the inservice training program implemented throughout the academic year- it should be noted here that attending sessions of this program depends on their teaching schedule.
 This program aims to focus on the crucial areas of English Language Teaching including skills and language teaching as well as classroom management, lesson planning and learning styles and strategies.
 The sessions are organized as input sessions and reflective micro-teaching components.
-Besides these, it is intended that instructors feel attached to their profession and their new institution.
+In addition to these, it is intended that instructors feel attached to their profession and their new institution.
 At the end of the program, instructors give feedback so that the program can be modified accordingly at regular intervals.

 6.2.1.2.
-Workshops and Presentations
+Presentations

-As part of the in-service training programs, a number of workshops and presentations are conducted throughout the academic year by TTDU members, also by guest speakers and instructors at Başkent University.
+As part of the in-service training programs, a number of presentations are conducted throughout the academic year by TTDU members, also by guest speakers and instructors at Başkent University.
 The topics of these sessions are determined according to the feedback/data collected from instructors by several means such as questionnaires, meetings and data gathered from classroom observations.
 These sessions shed a light to several aspects and components of teaching and learning like effective language teaching, classroom management as well as to issues of ongoing personal development of instructors.
-Instructors are autonomous in their decisions as to which sessions they are going to attend, however, they are required to attend at least four sessions in one academic year.
-The procedure for attending/delivering sessions is as follows:
+The presentations are shared with the instructors via the one-drive account of TTDU.